svidgen/wirejs-dom/temp.md

 window.something = getSomething();
 ```

 Now, although the global `something` property refers to `item` from the `getSomething()` closure, it's a weakly held reference.
-Users of the global scope must first check to see if the reference still exists before using it &mdash; and in our trivial example, the `item` is likely to disappear very quickly because *nothing else* can access it.
+Consumers of the global `something` will first need to check whether the reference still contains `item` before using it &mdash; and in our trivial example, we would expect `item` to disappear very quickly because *nothing else* refers to it.

 ```mermaid
 graph LR